 The performance and installation

 An additional soundtrack composed of recordings made in a reading group and workshop on pregnancy typologies with local volunteers is mixed into the orchestrated sound performance.
-The modulations produced by the performers will themselves be reinterpreted by up to 4 guest local musicians and further manipulated by orchestrated by 2 composer-conductors (Shu Lea Cheang and Benjamin Cadon).
+The modulations produced by the performers will themselves be reinterpreted by guest local musicians and further manipulated by orchestrated by 2 composer-conductors (Shu Lea Cheang and Benjamin Cadon).